freent-project/freent31-docs/README.md

-# kernel-docs
+# FreeNT Documentation
-Documentation for the FreeNT Kernel, an open-source project to recreate Windows NT under GNU free software guidelines
+This is FreeNT, a project to create the Windows kermel without proprietary code.